marcorieser/statamic-instagram/README.md

 - Support image manipulation through Glide by proxying the images

 ## Limitations
-- As of now, you are in charge of refreshing your `ACCESS_TOKEN` once it expires
+- Currently, you are in charge of refreshing your Access Token once it expires.
+I hope to add auto refreshing very soon.

 ## How to Install